 The fallacy in their argument is two-fold: first, the private sector is much more capable of doing the public-works projects than government does but simply finds other things more urgent to do with limited resources at that particular time and under those circumstances.
 For example, suppose a society has an extremely low standard of living.
 In that case, the available resources would likely go into making people more productive, so as to raise the overall standard of living.
 That’s because people consider that to be more important than sending someone to the moon.
 Once there is a high standard of living and a large amount of wealth in society, then people can begin thinking about doing other things, like sending a manned rocket to the moon.

 The government doesn’t care about how people in society perceive their most urgent needs.
-It wants a moon trip (or an Interstate Highway System, etc.) and so it simply confiscates people’s money through taxation to fund it, regardless of the adverse effect it has people’s overall standard of living.
+It wants a moon trip (or an Interstate Highway System, etc.) and so it simply confiscates people’s money through taxation to fund it, regardless of the adverse effect it has had on people’s overall standard of living.
 In the process, it deprives people of using their own money to address their most urgent needs on a voluntary basis.

 It stands to reason why proponents of massive public works projects would be celebrating the federal government’s 50th anniversary of the moon landing.
 But for any advocate of an economic system based private-property, free markets, and limited government, it’s just another reminder of America’s turn toward socialism in the 20th century.